 Alternatively, call the API:

-It’s not necessary to download Amazon’s native IAP plug-in when preparing to use the Amazon stores, as all of the functionality it provides is already included in Unity’s IAP service.
+You do not have to download Amazon’s native IAP plug-in when preparing to use the Amazon stores, because all of the functionality that it provides is already included in Unity’s IAP service.

 Add your app.
 From the Amazon Developer Portal select Add a New App.

 Set up your catalog.
 Using the product descriptions you prepared earlier, add the items to the Amazon catalog using the Amazon Developer Portal.
 Navigate to your app’s page, and find the In-App Items section.
 Use the Add a Consumable, Add an Entitlement, or Add a Subscription buttons to set up your catalog.